isc-projects/bind9/doc/arm/reference.rst

    caused secondary zones to crash.

 ``notify-to-soa``
-   If ``yes`` do not check the nameservers in the NS RRset against the SOA MNAME.
-Normally a NOTIFY message is not sent to the SOA MNAME (SOA ORIGIN) as it is supposed to contain the name of the ultimate primary server.
-Sometimes, however, a secondary server is listed as the SOA MNAME in hidden primary configurations; in that case, the ultimate primary should be set to still send NOTIFY messages to all the nameservers listed in the NS RRset.
+   If ``yes``, do not check the name servers in the NS RRset against the SOA MNAME.
+Normally a NOTIFY message is not sent to the SOA MNAME (SOA ORIGIN), as it is supposed to contain the name of the ultimate primary server.
+Sometimes, however, a secondary server is listed as the SOA MNAME in hidden primary configurations; in that case, the ultimate primary should be set to still send NOTIFY messages to all the name servers listed in the NS RRset.

 ``recursion``
-   If ``yes``, and a DNS query requests recursion, then the server will attempt to do all the work required to answer the query.
-If recursion is off and the server does not already know the answer, it will return a referral response.
+   If ``yes``, and a DNS query requests recursion, then the server attempts to do all the work required to answer the query.
+If recursion is off and the server does not already know the answer, it returns a referral response.
 The default is ``yes``.
 Note that setting ``recursion no`` does not prevent clients from getting data from the server's cache; it only prevents new data from being cached as an effect of client queries.
-Caching may still occur as an effect the server's internal operation, such as NOTIFY address lookups.
+Caching may still occur as an effect of the server's internal operation, such as NOTIFY address lookups.

 ``request-nsid``